octo-technology/OpenTezos/docs/dapp/front.md

   useOnBlock(tezos, loadBalance)
 ```

-Let's change our component into an array of three elements: the balance, the connected user, and the connect button
+Let's change our component into an array of three elements: the balance, the connected user, and the connect button:

 ``` typescript jsx